Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks

 The relations between these delay metrics are illustrated in Fig.~\ref{fig:weight}.
 We specify the back-pressure algorithm with the new delay metric as follows.

 {\bf Delay-based Back-Pressure (D-BP) algorithm:}

 D-BP computes the weight of $(\sk)$ as the delay differential $\Delta \hat{W}_\sk(t)$ and solves the MaxWeight problem, i.e., finds a set of non-interfering link-flow-pairs that maximizes weight sum.
-Ties can be broken arbitrarily if there are more than one schedules that have the largest weight sum.
+Ties can be broken arbitrarily if there is more than one schedule that has the largest weight sum.
 An intuitive interpretation of the new delay metric $\hat{W}_\sk(t)$ is as follows.
-Note that the queue length $Q_\sk(t)$ is roughly the number of packets arriving at the source of flow $s$ during the time slots between $[U_\sk(t),U_\sk(t)+\hat{W}_\sk(t))$, and $Q_\sk(t)$ is in the order of $\lambda_s \hat{W}_\sk(t)$ when $\hat{W}_\sk(t)$ is large.
+Note that the queue length $Q_\sk(t)$ is roughly the number of packets arriving at the source node of flow $s$ during the time slots between $[U_\sk(t),U_\sk(t)+\hat{W}_\sk(t))$, and from the SLLN, $Q_\sk(t)$ is on the order of $\lambda_s \hat{W}_\sk(t)$ when $\hat{W}_\sk(t)$ is large.
 Hence, a large $\hat{W}_\sk(t)$ implies a large queue length $Q_\sk(t)$, and similarly, a large delay differential $\Delta \hat{W}_\sk(t)$ implies a large queue length differential $\Delta Q_\sk(t)$.
 Therefore, being favorable to the delay weight sum in (\ref{eq:dbp}) is in some sense ``equivalent" to being favorable to the queue length weight sum in (\ref{eq:qbp}) as Q-BP.
 We later formally establish the linear relation between the fluid limits of queue lengths and delays in Section~\ref{subsec:dbp}.